JannisHoch/copro/docs/Output.rst

 .. note::

-    In addition to these shp-file, various plots can be stored by using the provided plots-functions.
-The plots aer stored in the output directory too.
+    In addition to these shp-files, various plots can be stored by using the provided plots-functions.
+The plots are stored in the output directory too.
     Note that the plot settings cannot yet be fully controlled via those functions, i.e. it is more anticipated for debugging.
     To create custom-made plots, rather use the shp-files and csv-file.